About the Support Centre for Data Sharing

-The Support Centre for Data Sharing (SCDS) initiative focuses specifically on researching, documenting, and reporting about the data sharing practices that imply novel models, and legal or technological challenges.
-We will do that in the awareness of the entirety of the data sharing space, but without developing its full spectrum.
+The Support Centre for Data Sharing (SCDS) initiative focuses on researching, documenting, and reporting about data sharing practices that imply novel models, and legal or technological challenges.
+Our focus is on the practices of sharing, not on the data.

 What is the Support Centre for Data Sharing not about?

 The scope of the space SCDS addresses is very wide, and we need focus to be effective.
-This means choosing carefully our scope, and collaborating with other pre-existing initiatives and working groups rather than trying to cover their space, too.
+This means carefully choosing our scope and collaborating with other pre-existing initiatives and working groups rather than trying to cover their space, too.
 The scope of SCDS does not extend to developing the following topics: